NSO-developer/nso-gitbook/development/development/developing-neds/README.md

 This will be interpreted as a leaf value change and the resulting diff will be to set the new value, i.e. active.

-However, without the `cli-show-with-default` option the desired config will be an empty line, i.e. no value set.
+However, without the `cli-show-with-default` option, the desired config will be an empty line, i.e. no value set.
 When we compare the two lines we get:

 (current config)